A new wave of persecutions against LGBT people reported in Chechnya

 As the crisis shows no sign of relenting, with no consequences from the Russian state, it is clear that real safety for LGBT people from Chechnya can only be found abroad.
 As such, we urge governments to grant further visas to LGBT asylum seekers from Chechnya, and to continue exerting any pressure possible on Russian authorities to ensure an immediate halt to this atrocious violation of human rights and dignity.

 ILGA-Europe will continue to issue information as and when it is available.
-You can also follow news on the website of the Russian LGBT Network.

 - Council of Europe Commissioner for Human Rights, Dunja Mijatovic